hslatman/caddy-est/README.md

 This needs something like a list of users (IDs) + passwords, a more generic approach to authentication (i.e. Caddy auth, but that's not in the RFC) or the shared secret approach (although a single shared secret is also not nice ...).
 Something like a single use token retrieved in some out-of-band way and sent in a HTTP header is probably what we want, although that wouldn't be entirely according to the RFC.
 * ~~Test HTTP Basic Authentication with an EST client that supports it.~~ The `globalsign/est` client seems to work just fine.
+* Test Mutual TLS for enrollment.
+Currently this is only partially supported, because the `globalsign/est` server does not seem to handle this fully itself, but it can be implemented at the server level.
+Requires EST clients that support Mutual TLS though.
+* Add (automated) tests and examples with EST client libraries.
 * Have a look at the [Extensions](https://tools.ietf.org/html/rfc8295) for EST?
 * Implement ServerKeyGen and TPMEnroll?
 * Work with actual TPM/HSM?
 Also see this [commit](https://github.com/globalsign/est/commit/4f0fac33feb82749209342878df1608691ff991c).